HoursDEV01/Hours/README.md

 <b>Hours Core Version 0.21.4</b>

+03/04/26 All nodes have been updated to 0.21.4.
+Due to some mixed needs with MWEB on mining, the it will be removed/commented out of RPC and related calls coming on another minor update soon.
+This will mainly affect mining pools or solo miners and will not be required right away.
+For those that do not upgrade, you need to include the "mweb" rule in the getblocktemplate function on your mining pool.
+After the update, that need will be removed.

 The developer nodes are sheduled to be updated to 0.21.4 on 2/21 @ midnight.
 One node will be left running on 0.15.2 to allow those still on v15 to sync for a brief time period.
 All mining nodes need to be updated on Friday night/Saturday morning to avoid a possible fork.